mikeant42/ProjAlpha/README.md

 Running
 ----
-Make sure you have all the dependencies.
-If you do not use java version 1.8, you will run into dependency problems for javafx.
-You will need to run AO using version 1.8 until alpha supports javafx 11.
+Make sure you have oracle java 8, and not openjdk.
+This is the best way to download the compatible javafx version.
+You will need to run AO using this version until alpha supports javafx 11.

+If you are getting a problem with too-high framerates on ubuntu, it's caused by a bug in javafx.
+Run `export _JAVA_OPTIONS="-Dquantum.multithreaded=false"`, then try to run alpha again.

 Dependencies
 ----